-In a ruling that has fire a shot across the bow of foreclosing plaintiff’s across the State, New York’s Appellate Division in the Second Department issued a ruling this week in a case of first impression.
+In a ruling that has fired a shot across the bow of foreclosing plaintiff’s across the State, New York’s Appellate Division in the Second Department issued a ruling this week in a case of first impression that upheld a $300,000.00 sanction against Wells Fargo for bad faith in a foreclosure case.

 In an exclusive interview on Sunday August 3rd – 2014 I had the opportunity to interview and discuss this decision with Nicholas Harris an attorney at Brian McCaffrey attorney at Law P.C.